-Group Lothian Pension Fund Scottish Homes Pension Fund

-(£m) (£m) (£m)

-Dealings with members materiality 14.3 14.2 0.34

-Performance materiality 10.7 10.6 0.25

-Trivial threshold 0.250 0.250 0.017

-Materiality We apply lower materiality for dealings with members, based on the fact these transactions are significant to the Funds' activities and it would not be appropriate to use the assets based materiality to them.
+Group Lothian Pension Fund Scottish Homes Pension Fund (£m) (£m) (£m) Dealings with members materiality 14.3 14.2 0.34 Performance materiality 10.7 10.6 0.25 Trivial threshold 0.250 0.250 0.017 Materiality We apply lower materiality for dealings with members, based on the fact these transactions are significant to the Funds' activities and it would not be appropriate to use the assets based materiality to them.
 Our assessment is based on approximately 5% of the group and Funds' 2022/23 gross expenditure as disclosed in the unaudited annual accounts.
 We consider this to be the principal consideration for the users of the annual accounts when assessing financial performance of the Funds' and its group.
-Performance materiality Using our professional judgement, we have calculated performance materiality at approximately 75% of overall materiality.
+Performance materiality Using our professional judgement performance materiality at approx materiality.
+II